-A brand strategy is basically what it says on the label—it’s a strategy that dictates how your brand will be presented in the marketplace; where you’ll show up, how you’ll sound there, and what you’ll look like.
+A brand strategy is basically what it says on the label—it’s a strategy that dictates how your brand will be presented in the marketplace; where you’ll show up, and how you'll show up.
 It’s a plan that is centered on long-term goals for how your brand will evolve and how it will attract people to your business, and the short-term goals that will act as stepping stones to get you there.
 A great brand strategy will touch basically every part of your business, and help you to get everything moving in the right direction.

 What does that look like?
 Why exactly is a brand strategy so important?